 In addition to access controls, make sure accounting is properly configured and integrated into your log management processes.
-Accounting tracks all configuration changes by authenticated user.
+Accounting tracks all configuration changes by an authenticated user.
 Knowing who did what and when is valuable if something breaks or the network behaves in unexpected ways.

 Allow only relevant VLANs to use each trunk.
 If you know there is no reason for a broadcast packet from VLAN 1, for example, to move over a specific trunk, block it.

 A common VLAN attack is a CAM table overflow.
 As we saw earlier in this chapter, the Q-switch CAM table contains port/MAC address/VLAN assignments.
 We also saw that table entries age and are removed to make room for more active devices.
 A packet without address information in the table causes the switch to perform an ARP broadcast to determine the port through which to send the packet.
-If the table fills up, however, all incoming packets are sent out all ports: regardless of VLAN assignment.
+If the table fills up, however, all incoming packets are sent out to all ports, regardless of VLAN assignment.
 This essentially turns the switch into a hub.

 An attacker exploits this vulnerability by continuously sending a large number of spoofed MAC addresses to the switch, filling the CAM table (see Figure 5-15).
 Programs like dsniff provide this capability.
 As actual entries age, the switch replaces them with one from the continuous flow of attack packets.
-Once the switch begins flooding packets out all ports, the attacker can extract data or take advantage of the opportunity and spoof one or more MAC addresses.
+Once the switch begins flooding packets out of all ports, the attacker can extract data or take advantage of the opportunity and spoof one or more MAC addresses.
 This ARP spoofing allows the attacker to maintain some access after the flooding attack ends.

 Figure 5 – 15: MAC Flooding Attack